Narcissus (plant): Phylogenetics

 The phylogenetic analysis of Graham and Barrett (2004) supported the infrageneric division of Narcissus into two clades corresponding to Fernandes' subgenera, but did not support monophyly of all sections.
 A later extended analysis by Rønsted et al. (2008) with additional taxa confirmed this pattern.

 A large molecular analysis by Zonneveld (2008) sought to reduce some of the paraphyly identified by Graham and Barrett.
 This led to a revision of the sectional structure.

 While Graham and Barrett (2004) had determined that subgenus Hermione was monophyletic, Santos-Gally et al. (2011) did not.
 If two species excluded in the former study are removed from the analysis, the studies are in agreement, the species in question instead forming a clade with subgenus Narcissus.
 Some so-called nothosections have been proposed, to accommodate natural ('ancient') hybrids (nothospecies).

 Species

-Estimates of the number of species in Narcissus have varied widely, from anywhere between 16 to almost 160, even in the modern era.
-Linnaeus originally included six species in 1753, by 1784 there were fourteen by 1819 sixteen, and by 1831 Adrian Haworth had described 150 species.
+Estimates of the number of species in Narcissus have varied widely, from anywhere between 16 and almost 160, even in the modern era.
+Linnaeus originally included six species in 1753, by 1784 there were fourteen, by 1819 sixteen, and by 1831 Adrian Haworth had described 150 species.

 Much of the variation lies in the definition of species.
 Thus, a very wide view of each species, such as Webb's results in few species, while a very narrow view such as that of Fernandes results in a larger number.
 Another factor is the status of hybrids, with a distinction between "ancient hybrids" and "recent hybrids".
 The term "ancient hybrid" refers to hybrids found growing over a large area, and therefore now considered as separate species, while "recent hybrid" refers to solitary plants found amongst their parents, with a more restricted range.